arechawla/3DSfin/README.md

 # 3DSFin
+**Video and audio playback of your entire jellyfin catalog, on your new 3ds!**

 3DSfin is a *work in progress* jellyfin client for New Nintendo 3DS.

 ## Install